NanoComp/meep/doc/docs/C++_Tutorial.md

 }
 ```

 which returns the dielectric function $\varepsilon(\mathbf{x})$ which is just a 2$\times$3 rectangle of ε=12 in the upper-left corner.
-Unlike in the Scheme interface, by default the origin of the coordinate system is at the *corner* of the computational cell.
+Unlike in the Scheme interface, by default the origin of the coordinate system is at the *corner* of the cell.

 Now that you have the basic flavor, we can proceed to some more specific examples.

 Computing the Quality Factor of a Resonator
 -------------------------------------------

 In this first tutorial, we will write the script to compute the quality factor of a 1d Fabry-Perot cavity.
-For a 1d system, Meep considers a computational cell along the $z$ coordinate.
+For a 1d system, Meep considers a cell along the $z$ coordinate.
 The control file will be a C++ file having extension \*.cpp.
 In order to use all the classes and subroutines available in Meep, the first two lines of any control file must be the following:

 ```c++
 #include <meep.hpp>